kazido/coconut-capitalist/src/documentation/game_data.md

 * premium

 `emoji` _:str:_
->Emoji to represent the item.
+> Emoji to represent the item.

 `unique` _bool_
->If True, the user can only hold one of this item.
+> If True, the user can only hold one of this item.

 `single_use` _bool_
 > If True, the item will disappear from the user's inventory upon use.

+`potency` _int_
+> Represents the power of the item.
+Scales with the amount of stars on an item.
+> Example: 10 potency * 5 stars = 50 potency

+`profit` _int_
+> Increases the amount of items that drop.
+Scales with the amount of stars on an item.
+> Example: 10 profit * 5 stars = 50 profit

 `purchaseable`
 > Enables the item to be bought.